wiredviews/xperience-rss-feeds/README.md

     <img src="./images/03-example-rss-feed-content.jpg" alt="Generated RSS Feed" width="400" />
 </a>

+If the `RSSFeedController` is called from outside Xperience's routing or if the RSS Feed Page has no selected Page Types, the URL will return a 404.

 ### Auto Populating `DocumentPageTitle`, `DocumentPageDescription` and `DocumentPageKeywords`

 Populating the `TreeNode` fields used by this package can be additional work for Content Managers, especially when